kernelim/with-overlayfs/README.md

 ```

-The reuslt outputs are in a subdirectory under the current directory.
+The resulting outputs are in a subdirectory under the current directory.

 ```
     $ ls -1 with-overlayfs-0.1-2015.08.01.182506.git471b7f084d8d.fc21.src.rpm.mockresult